arremano/headex-faceit-matches2/README.md

-Personalized OBS Browser Source Widget To Count Lifetime FACEIT Matches for Headex.(Can be modified) To modify for tracking your own matches in OBS - add "?nick=YOURFACEITNICKNAME" (Case sensitivity) in the browser source link.
+Personalized OBS browser source widget to track lifetime FACEIT matches for Headex.
+(Can be modified) To modify for tracking your own matches in OBS - add "?nick=YOURFACEITNICKNAME" (case sensitivity) in the browser source link.
 (Example: https://arremano.github.io/headex-faceit-matches2?nick=Headex)
+I recommend to use 1920x1080 in the browser source width and height